ChoGwangHyung/MFC/README.md

 MFC of C++.

-  I made this form March 2019 to July 2019.
+  I made this from March 2019 to July 2019.

 - 1 : In this project, you can create a rectangle with the left mouse button and a circle with the right mouse button.